howard8888/workspace/README.md

 This section explains what **`cca8_features.py`** provides, why it exists, and how to use it day-to-day.
 It complements the Signal Bridge (WorldGraph ↔ Engrams) by defining **what an engram payload looks like**, a **concrete dense-tensor payload**, and a **lightweight descriptor** you can search/filter without touching big data.

+**Why this design?** The WorldGraph stays an **episode index** (≈5% of data) while columns hold the rich 95%.
+The bridge preserves traceability without slowing planning.

 * * *

 ### 1) What this module is